bbarcesaj125/imgdb/README.md

     pip install imgdb

 ## Configuration
-The application is configured using a `Yaml` configuration file that resides in your `XDG_CONFIG_HOME` directory.
+The application is configured using a `yaml` configuration file that resides in your `XDG_CONFIG_HOME` directory.
 After running the application for the first time, it will create an initial configuration file (`imgdb.yaml`) in the `$HOME/.config/imgdb` directory.